Code organization

 Constants

 Miden assembly supports constant declarations.
 These constants are scoped to the module they are defined in and can be used as immediate parameters for Miden assembly instructions.
-Constants are supported as immediate values for the following instructions: push
+Constants are supported as immediate values for many of the instructions in the Miden Assembly instruction set, see the documentation for specific instructions to determine whether or not it provides a form which accepts immediate operands.

 Constants must be declared right after module imports and before any procedures or program bodies.
 A constant's name must start with an upper-case letter and can contain any combination of numbers, upper-case ASCII letters, and underscores (_